Serenity Prayer Without God, For Atheists And Seculars

 At the heart of the Serenity Prayer lies Stoicism.

-Ancient Stoics weren’t atheists in the modern sense.
-They believed in a divine principle they called the Logos – a rational, organizing force that governed the universe.
-But this wasn’t the personal God of Christianity or other theistic religions.
+Ancient Stoics were not atheists in the modern sense.
+They believed in a divine principle called Logos, a rational, organizing force that governed the universe.
+You could say this was close to modern pantheism, as opposed to the God of Christianity or other theistic religions.

 For Stoics, the divine was more like the rational order of nature itself.